samgusa/SwiftyTextField/README.md

     * **left** of the TextField. **Default value**.
     * **right** of the TextField
   * restColor: Optional.
 The color of the image and placeholder when there is no text in the TextField.
 Default value is .gray.
   * activeColor: Optional.
-The color of the image and placeholder when there is text in the TextField.
+The color of the image and text when there is text in the TextField.
 Default value is .primary.
   * text: Required.
 The Binding for the text of the TextField.

 * **ScreenedTextField** - A Textfield that looks like there is a colored screen over the TextField